cognusion/go-rangetripper/v2/README.md

 const (
-    ContentLengthNumericError  = rtError("Content-Length value cannot be converted to a number") ContentLengthMismatchError = rtError("downloaded file size does not match content-length") )
+    ContentLengthNumericError  = rtError("Content-Length value cannot be converted to a number") ContentLengthMismatchError = rtError("downloaded file size does not match content-length")

+    // OutfileKey is used in an http.Request's Context.WithValue to specify a file to write the fetched web object to, instead of a buffer.
+    OutfileKey contextIDKey = iota
+    // ProgressChanKey is used in an http.Request's Context.WithValue to pass a chan int64 where RoundTrip will push bytes-written progress updates.
+    // The first message to this chan will be either the content-length (if known) or 0 if not.
+    ProgressChanKey
+)
 ```
 Static errors to return